U.S. ambassador tells Lebanese leaders it is time to form government | Law-Order

-The U.S. ambassador to Beirut called on Lebanese politicians on Thursday to set aside their differences to rescue the country from its many crises, after months of wrangling that has blocked a deal on a new government.
+The U.S. ambassador to Beirut called on Lebanese politicians on Thursday to set aside their differences to rescue the country from its many crises, after months of wrangling that has blocked agreement on a new government.

-After "nearly eight months without a government...isn't it time to forgo demands?"
-U.S. ambassador Dorothy Shea said in dubbed TV comments after meeting Lebanese President Michel Aoun.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)